ltaupiac/binf/README.md

 # binf
-## Dispay the description, homepage link and version of a brew formula
+## Dispay the description, homepage URL and version of a brew formula

 ## 💾 Installation